JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 - **Newspaper Archive**: Articles and study aids for *The Urantia Book*.
 There are many of them on the [Urantia Foundation](https://www.urantia.org/) website, in the [Fellowship](https://urantiabook.org/), in Urantia associations and on individual websites.
 No content will be published without the express permission of the authors whenever it is possible to locate them.
 The content can be uploaded in two ways: public edition (any editor can improve it), and closed edition (only the author or users authorized by the author are able to modify it).
 Articles may also include images.
 - **Library**.
 Religious books from the world's major religions, readers' books, and books other than the *Bible* that are suspected of being books used by the revelators in some parts of *The Urantia Book*.
 For example, Matthew Block is a reader who has done a great job finding this material. https://urantiabooksources.com/
 - **Encyclopedia**.
 The index created by the *Urantia Fellowship* for its English edition of *The Urantia Book* is being used as a guide to create it.
 This index, as it contains only brief annotations, is being expanded to become a full text that will serve as the initial version for each topic page. https://urantia-book.org/urantiabook/topical_index/index.htm
-- Indexes, pages with lists of links that serve as an entry point for the previous content.
+- **Indexes**, pages with lists of links that serve as an entry point for the previous content.

 Tasks | Where | Who